 Nocardia infection develops when you breathe in (inhale) the bacteria.
 The infection causes pneumonia-like symptoms.
 The infection can spread to any part of the body.

-People at highest risk for nocardia infection are those with a weakened immune system.
+People with a weak immune system are at a high risk for nocardia infection.
 This includes people who have:

 - Been taking steroids or other medicines that weaken the immune system for a long time

 Other people at risk include those with long-term (chronic) lung problems related to smoking, emphysema, or other tuberculosis.

 Pulmonary nocardiosis mainly affects the lungs.
 But, it can also spread to other organs in the body.
 Common symptoms may include:

 - Unintentional weight loss